Ada-Developers-Academy/daily-curriculum/topic_resources/javascript/javascript-103.md

 }
 ```

 The outer function, `powerer`, defines a local variable (`power`) and a function (`mather`).
 It then returns `mather`.
-The innter function references `power`, a local variable defined in the outer function.
+The inner function references `power`, a local variable defined in the outer function.
 Therefore, when invoked, a closure is created so that `mather` knows what `power` is supposed to be.
 Let's try it out in the Node REPL:

 ```javascript
 .load closure.js